Mark A. Ashwill, Ph.D., Co-Founder & Managing Director, Capstone Vietnam

 - 4th Annual Viet Nam Recruitment Seminar, an unofficial, pre-NAFSA annual conference seminar, 27 May 2019, Washington, D.C.
 (Hosted by George Washington University and sponsored by Study in the USA).

 - Riding the Wave: Student Recruitment in Viet Nam, an unofficial, pre-NAFSA annual conference seminar, 28 May 2018, Philadelphia, PA.
 (Hosted by Drexel University English Language Center and sponsored by Study in the USA.)

 - Keys to Successful Non-Commission-Based Recruitment in Viet Nam, NAFSA annual conference, 2 June 2017, Los Angeles, CA. Chair and panelist.

 - Introducing the Elephant in the Room: US Nationalism, annual conference of the Association of International Education Administrators (AIEA), February 2017, Washington, D.C.
 Chair and panelist.

 I earned a Ph.D. in Comparative and Higher Education from the SUNY/Buffalo Department of Educational Leadership and Policy, where I studied with Philip G. Altbach, Harold J. Noah and Gail P. Kelly, among others.
 I hold M.A. and B.A. degrees from the University of Maryland, College Park (UMCP) and the University of Delaware, respectively.
 I also studied, taught, and conducted research in Germany, including the German Democratic Republic (East Germany).

-I am a member of NAFSA: Association of International Educators and the Fulbright Association.
-My personal email address is markashwill[AT]hotmail.com
+I am a member of the Fulbright Association, the General Society of Mayflower Descendants (GSMD), NAFSA: Association of International Educators, and Veterans for Peace (associate member).
+My personal email address is markashwill[AT]hotmail.com.